-Led by Timo Tuhkanen the research program of Microtonal Music Studios asks its participants to re-imagine musical aesthetics as well as musical practices through a lens of relational art, performance studies, and institutional critique focused on place making, platforms and resource management.
+Led by Dr Timo Tuhkanen the research and study program of Microtonal Music Studios asks its participants to re-imagine musical aesthetics as well as musical practices through a lens of relational art, performance studies, and institutional critique focused on place making, platforms and resource management.
 Microtonal Music Studios is located in Helsinki, Finland.
 The studios is an institutional formation around music and contemporary art and is situated in conjunction with the contemporary art gallery Myymälä2.

 The program consists primarily of individual work, focusing on developing the artistic practice of each student.
 It also engages in collaborations at the studios between the students and through the interruptions of visiting artists, researchers, curators, composers, and musicians who engage widely with new ideas about music, sound, and instruments in order to share knowledge and develop practical skills related to the materialisation of both acoustic and electronic music.

 As a relational art practice music is seen as a social formation not only around sounds, but also around instruments.
 The program asks participants to critically think about instruments, what they are and how they are and can be instrumentalized for interrupting and changing social norms and habits in permanent ways as material sonic artefacts.
 Microtonal Music Studios experiments in combining institutional practices from both contemporary art and music to create a place in which practice and theory intertwine allowing for critical inquiry into hearing, seeing, performing, and thinking.